kubernetes/kubernetes/docs/admin/salt.md

 These keys may be leveraged by the Salt sls files to branch behavior.

 In addition, a cluster may be running a Debian based operating system or Red Hat based operating system (Centos, Fedora, RHEL, etc.).
-As a result, its important to sometimes distinguish behavior based on operating system using if branches like the following.
+As a result, it's important to sometimes distinguish behavior based on operating system using if branches like the following.

 ```
 {% if grains['os_family'] == 'RedHat' %}